Tynasello/blog-api/README.md

 # Blog REST API

-A **Node/Express** REST API for creating personal blogs.
+A **Node/Express** API constructed in RESTful manner, supporting CRUD commands to a MongoDB database.

 ## Overview

-Blog API created with [NodeJS](https://nodejs.dev/), [Express](https://expressjs.com/) and [MongoDB Atlas](https://www.mongodb.com/cloud/atlas).
+Blog API created with [NodeJS](https://nodejs.dev/), [Express](https://expressjs.com/) and [MongoDB](https://www.mongodb.com/cloud/atlas).

-The code for the frontend of this project can be veiwed [here](https://github.com/Tynasello/blog-frontend), and the live demo [here](https://tynasello.github.io/blog-frontend/).
+The code for the frontend of this project can be viewed [here](https://github.com/Tynasello/blog-frontend), and the live demo [here](https://tynasello.github.io/blog-frontend/).

-API supports personal blogs with admin-only features, including creating, deleting and editing posts, aswell as deleting comments.

 **JWT**'s were used to authenticate users, allowing login functionality and access to protected routes.

+API supports personal blogs with admin-only features, including creating, deleting, and editing posts, as well as deleting comments.

 API deployed with [Heroku](https://www.heroku.com).

 ## What I've Learned

-> How to create fully functional REST APIs.
+> How to create functional REST APIs.
 >
-> How to recieve GET, POST, DELETE and PACTH JSON data through HTTP requests.
+> How to handle receiving GET, POST, DELETE and PATCH JSON data through HTTP requests.
 >
 > How to organize API routes and controllers in a RESTful manner.
 >
 > How to use the bcrypt library to safely hash and compare sensitive information such as passwords.
 >
-> How to authenticate users and allow access to proteced routes using JSON web tokens
+> How to authenticate users and allow access to protected routes using JSON web tokens

 ## Installation